AprilWei001/NIM/README.md

         plink --bfile <qced> --snps <range of the snps (e.g. 1:4669624-1:4869948)> --recode A --out <output genotype text file>

     3.2 Run Susie on ld-pruned SNPs with script `runSusie.R`

+    *`runSusie.R` takes the genotype text file input from the tested region generated in 3.1*

         R --slave --args <genotype text file > <phenotype file> < runSusie.R >

-    3.3 Remove the genotype data
+    3.3 Remove the genotype data and plink log file

 *step 3 is automated by first outputing the range of all pruned-in SNP (with `getSuisieRange.m`) then looping through 3.1-3.3.* with bash script

 4. Analyze all Susie output with `getSusieStats.m`

 ```diff
 - note to self:
 /u/home/s/sriram/group/sriram/projects/ukbio/april/nimHeritability/simulation/adaptedScripts/fineMapping
 ```
-### Susie to UKBB phenotypes
+### SuSiE to UKBB phenotypes

 ```diff
 - note to self: